Curtea de Argeș,

-Gallizien, at the base of trail to falls.
-This is my reward for the hike to the falls (it's Austria; every place that has coffee will also have apfelstrudel).
+The village of Gallizien, at the base of the trail to falls.
+Apfelstrudel is my reward after the hike to the falls (it's Austria; every place that has coffee will also have apfelstrudel).
 That, and I really need to figure out where I'm going before starting the engine.

 Sankt Margarenten, Austria.

 Following the valley of the Drau River and then the Gail River valley.

 The style of these wood sheds varies across different regions and countries.

 Nötsch im Gailtal, Austria (small fact: Edward VIII and Wallis Simpson came here soon after they were married).

 Crossing over the mountains to get back to the Drau River.